-International Commercial Terms, or Incoterms, are pre-defined commercial terms that are used to define the transport component and the share of costs and risks for international commercial transactions.
-They are part of the documentation that accompanies cargo, which used to be in a printed form and which is now increasingly in a digital form.
+International Commercial Terms, or Incoterms, are pre-defined commercial terms used to define the transport component and the share of costs and risks for international commercial transactions.
+They are part of the documentation accompanying cargo, which used to be in a printed form and is now increasingly digital.
 They were initially set by the International Chamber of Commerce in 1936 and became a standard set through the United Nations Convention on Contracts for the Sale of Goods (CISG).
 It defines a consistent framework of the expected transport service to be provided, removing uncertainty and defining legally enforceable responsibilities across international jurisdictions.
 Incoterms set a named place where the responsibility switches from the supplier to the buyer.
 This location and the conditions are summarized in three-letter words.
 By 2020, there were 11 different Incoterms, with the most common being:

 - EXW (Ex Works).
 The buyer virtually takes care of all the transport responsibilities.
 The seller’s only obligation is to have the cargo available at an agreed-upon time and premise (factory, distribution center).
 It often refers to the factory price since it excludes all transportation costs, such as insurance and duties.
-EXW can be complex to enforce since it technically does not include the tasks related to the assembly of the cargo into load units at the seller’s facility.
+EXW can be complex to enforce since it technically does not include the tasks related to cargo assembly into load units at the seller’s facility.
 The buyer becomes the cargo owner once the goods have been picked up.

 - FCA (Free Carrier).
-The seller’s responsibility is simply to provide the cargo that has been cleared for export (duties paid) at a specific delivery point.
+The seller’s responsibility is simply to provide the cargo cleared for export (duties paid) at a specific delivery point.
 This is common for intermodal transport since the transport load, such as a container, has been assembled and is ready to be picked up.